api3dao/vitepress-docs/docs/explore/airnode/monetizing-apis-in-web3.md

 insights identified were:

 1. API Providers are not familiar with blockchain technology
-2. Hiring for skillsets of blockchain validator operation is difficult
+2. Hiring for skill sets of blockchain validator operation is difficult
 3. API Providers do not want to use cryptocurrencies

 ### Familiarity with blockchain is not required